yqbear/dirlisting/README.md

 # dirlisting

-Create a directory tree listing diagram from a text file.
+Create a directory tree listing from a text file for use in documentation.

+There are plenty of good tools out there to produce directory tree listings from an existing directory structure.
+This tool handles the situation when you don't have and don't want to create a directory structure for the sole purpose of producing a directory tree listing for a document or email.

 ## Installation